The Pace Report

 Brian was born on June 1st, 1972 in Indianapolis, Indiana.
 His father was a scientist who eventually became a teacher and mom was a school psychologist.
 “My parents always stressed the importance of reading and education as a means to be self-reliant and to become your own person,” he explains.
 “My mother, who retired from the Indianapolis Public School system, claims I was reading at 18 months.”

 Although Brian wasn’t asked back for his senior year at WJEL, the Youth Telecommunications Workshop invited him to join their program.
 “Gary Holland and IBE staff were the guys who helped me gain the business and professional side of not just television, but life,” explains Pace.
-“It it weren’t for the steady discipline and precise hands on experience of the program, I wouldn’t be where I am now.”
+“It it weren’t for the steady discipline and precise hands-on experience of the program, I wouldn’t be where I am now.”
 YTW was a progressive program that taught African-American students between the ages of 12 to 18, the fundamentals of television production.
 The students wrote, edited, and hosted their own programs which aired on public access.
-Brian created and produced “Teen Chat” a talk show that centered around issues that them.
+Brian created and produced “Teen Chat” a talk show that centered around issues pertaining to teenagers.

 After high school, Pace would become an instructor and senior producer/videographer for YTW.
 He would produce P.S.A’s and spots for clients like Ameritech, Radio One, Mc Donald’s, and the Gospel Music Workshop of America.